manoskary/MusGConv/README.md

-# MusGConv: Music Graph Convolutions
+# MusGConv: Music-informed Graph Convolutions

 This package contains implementation of the paper _Perception-Inspired Graph Convolution for Music Understanding Tasks_ submitted to AAAI 2024.